Eswatini Travel Guide

 In particular, it focuses on the protection of the Rhino.
 The country borders the Kruger National Park in South Africa and has itself the Mkhaya Game Reserve.

 Eswatini on Film

 Many may ask where is Eswatini.
 The country is located in the south of Africa with borders to South Africa and Mozambique with a large number of flights into nearby Johannesburg.

-Quite simply the best way to travel within Eswatini is by road with bus tending to be the best options with services between all the main towns.
+Quite simply the best way to travel within Eswatini is by road with bus tending to be the best option with services between all the main towns.

-Whilst you can hire a car for yourself it is not the easiest country to drive around so the advice is to stick to the public bus transport or private tours that can be arranged in advance or in resort.
+Whilst you can hire a car for yourself it is not the easiest country to drive around so the advice is to stick to the public bus transport or private tours that can be arranged in advance or resort.

 Hlane Royal National Park

 The Hlane (“Wilderness”) Game Sanctuary is a home for lions, elephants, and rhinos as well as a large bird population including vultures.
 Activities here include guided mountain biking, cultural visits to a nearby Swazi village, birding walks, and overnight fully-catered bush treks.

 On the shores of the Mlawula River, you can witness a wide selection of animals including giraffe, zebra, kudu, jackal, wildebeest, and nyala during the day and possibly hyena, genets, servals, and honey badgers during the night.